-- Base salary inclusive of superannuation, for the year ended 30 June 2017 of AUD 254,535 to be reviewed annually by the remuneration committee.
-Directors fees of \$35,000 were also paid (2016: \$35,000) - Performance bonus: a \$20,000 performance bonus was granted or paid during the financial year.
-(2016: NIL) - Review of last salary -1 July 2016 - The service agreement takes the form of a letter of offer, which incorporates Compumedics standard conditions of employment, which reflects termination notice of twelve months, amongst other statutory conditions.
+- Base salary inclusive of superannuation, for the year ended 30 June 2018 of AUD 248,319 to be reviewed annually by the remuneration committee.
+Directors fees of \$35,000 were also paid (2017: \$35,000) - Performance bonus: No performance bonus was granted or paid during the financial year.
+(2017: \$20,000) - Review of last salary -1 July 2017 - The service agreement takes the form of a letter of offer, which incorporates Compumedics standard conditions of employment, which includes a twelve-month termination notice period, amongst other statutory conditions.